mendix/docs/content/data-hub/data-hub-catalog/curate.md

 ### 5.1 Discoverable

-By default, when an asset is registered in the Data Hub catalog, it is set to **Discoverable**, which means that all users can find, consume, and see details of it.
+By default, when an asset is registered in the Data Hub catalog, it is set to **Discoverable**, which means that all users can find the asset and see details of it.

-When the **Discoverable** setting is turned off, it will only be visible to the owners of the service and curators.
+When the **Discoverable** setting is turned off, it will only be visible to the owners of the service and curators and the Data Hub Admin.
 All other users of Data Hub (also through the Data Hub integrations in Studio Pro and Studio) will not be able to see an asset whose discvorabilty is turned off.

 {{% alert type="info" %}}
-When a data source is set to non-**Discoverable**, the data source, and the datasets that are exposed cannot be found by other users (except for owners and curators).
+When a data source is set to non-**Discoverable**, the data source, and the datasets that are exposed cannot be found by other users (except by owners and curators).
 However, there may be instances of the same datasets in the Catalog, from the same apps, that are available through other services that are also published in the Data Hub Catalog. {{% /alert %}}

 To change the discoverability of a service, follow these steps:

 1. In the Data Hub Catalog, select the service to display the **Search Details**.

-2. If you have curation rights, the **Curation Bar** will be displayed.
-Click **Discoverability** to display the **Discoverable** toggle:
+2. If you have curation rights, the **Curation Bar** is displayed.
+Click the drop-down **Discoverabile/Validated** menu:

    ![discoverable](attachments/curate/curate-discoverable.png)

 3. Click the **Discoverable** toggle to turn it on or off.
-A message will be displayed to indicate the discoverability of the asset.
+A message is displayed to indicate the discoverability of the asset.

    ![non-discoverable](attachments/curate/curate-non-discoverable.png)